 Prescription medicine during pregnancy

-If you take them during pregnancy, some prescription medicine can cause problems for your baby, like premature birth, NAS and birth defects.
+If you take prescription medicine during pregnancy, some can cause problems for your baby, like premature birth, NAS and birth defects.

 Tell your provider about any prescription medicine you take.
 You may need to stop taking a medicine or switch to one that’s safer during pregnancy.